QR5.7.1 The Simulation Hypothesis

 But if the strong, weak, and Higgs fields are unnecessary inventions (4.5.3), the dream of a unified field theory re-emerges, as the fields to unify are again just gravity and electro-magnetism.
 This unification could be called the gravito-electro-magnetic field, but the quantum field is simpler.

 What then is the quantum field?
 In simple terms, it is the quantum values that explain light and matter in quantum theory.
-Schrödinger’s equation describes how these values spread, but not why they collapse to a point in a physical event, however processing that overloads a network can do just that (restart at a point).
-This allows matter to be a standing wave overload that constantly restarts (4.5.8), with three different properties:
+Schrödinger’s equation describes how these values spread, but not why they collapse to a point in a physical event, but processing can overload a network and restart at a point.
+Matter is then a repeating overload that always restarts (4.5.8), with these properties:

 1. Mass.
 The net process value from +1 to -1 in one or more dimensions.